What Is a Doctoral Degree?

 - Medicinae Doctor (MD)

 Professional doctoral degrees took hold in the United States around 1767 when Columbia University introduced the MD.
 A hundred years later, in 1861, later Yale University introduced the nation’s first PhD or research doctorate.
 Shortly thereafter, Havard University introduced the Juris Doctor (JD) which took hold nationwide.
-These degrees, sometimes referred to as first professional degrees, were created in an effort to strengthen profession training programs.
+These degrees, sometimes referred to as first professional degrees, were created in an effort to strengthen professional training programs.
 These advanced degrees have since been introduced in other fields as well, such as the Doctor of Audiology in 2007 and Doctor of Nursing Practice (DNP) in 2008.

 The term “Professional Doctorate” makes specific reference to a degree that focuses on applied research, or research that is designed to be used specifically for professional purposes.